 But I’d argue that it’s better for the planet and your community to go with a local bank anyway.
 Community banks invest in the community, while banks like Chase have a long history of investing in fossil fuels.
 Chase alone has invested $268 billion in the fossil fuel industry.
 To learn more about ethical banking, check out my post on socially responsible banks.

-Off-Grid is classified as a home that is not connected to the electrical grid through powerlines, but this typically also applies to homes that don’t have “running water” as well.
-Basically, banks consider it a risk, because if you default on your payments and have to foreclose, the bank doesn’t see the property as an investment that will be easy to sell.
+Off-Grid is classified as a home that is not connected to the electrical grid through power lines, but this typically also applies to homes that don’t have access to a city or town water supply.
+It also can apply to homes or land that are not connected to sewage treatment (meaning they need a septic system).
+Basically, banks consider off-grid homes a risk, because if you default on your payments and have to foreclose, the bank doesn’t see the property as an investment that will be easy to sell.

 We personally ended up getting our mortgage through a local community bank.